FBI seeks public’s help locating 6 human trafficking suspects | St George News | St George News

 Kamau Kambui Leland Curnal is wanted by the FBI for sex trafficking of a child and transportation of a minor for purposes of prostitution.

-On July 27, 2016, a federal grand jury in Oregon indicted Kamau Kambui Leland Curnal and Aaron M. Barnes on one count of sex trafficking and one count of transportation of a minor for purposes of prostitution.
-On July 28, 2016, the government obtained federal arrest warrants for both men.
+On July 27, 2016, a federal grand jury in Oregon indicted Kamau Kambui Leland Curnal and Aaron M. Barnes on one count of sex trafficking and one count of transportation of a minor for purposes of prostitution, according to a information released by the FBI.

+On July 28, 2016, officials obtained federal arrest warrants for both men.

-“It is alleged that in May of 2016, the men drove a minor from Portland, Oregon, to the Seattle, Washington, area as part of a sex trafficking operation,” according to a statement by the FBI.
+“It is alleged that in May of 2016, the men drove a minor from Portland, Oregon, to the Seattle, Washington, area as part of a sex trafficking operation,” the FBI states on Curnal’s wanted poster.

 Description of Curnal